 A macro facility adds versatility, but you'll have to be very close to the object you're shooting with a 50mm lens, and a 35mm is almost unusable.

-When shooting at the maximum aperture with fast f/1.4 lenses, outright sharpness can be a bit lacking.
+When shooting at the maximum aperture with fast f/1.4 lenses, outright sharpness can be a bit lacking in some instances, particularly at the edges of the frame, but this varies from lens to lens.

 A 50mm lens on an APS-C format body is a great combination for portraiture.
 A maximum aperture of f/1.4 or f/1.8 enables you to blur the background much more effectively than you'd be able to with a budget 18-55mm zoom lens.

-It's a good idea to buy a professional optic, such as an FX-compatible lens, even if you currently use an APS-C format camera.
-It future-proofs you in case you ever decide to trade up to a full-frame camera.
+If your budget can stretch to it, It's a good idea to buy a professional optic, such as a full-frame compatible lens, even if you currently use an APS-C format DSLR.
+It future-proofs you in case you ever decide to trade up to a full-frame camera later on.